Infusionsoft Sucks AND Keap Sucks? Dang!

-If you’re a 10-person company with two sales people and you, the owner, are involved in sales and and you’re doing manual, duplicate entry and sales and leads are falling off the table then Infusionsoft can be a life-saver.
+If you’re a 10-person company with two salespeople and you as the owner are involved in sales and and you’re doing manual, duplicate entry while sales and leads are falling off the table, then Infusionsoft can be a life-saver.

 But if you’ve never written a follow-up sequence or exported contacts as CSV files or tagged/categorized contacts, and you can’t explain your own company’s USP and you can’t rattle off in your sleep 3 COMPELLING reasons why I should buy from YOU then you’d be well-advised to take the $499 you just saved on the Infusionsoft setup fee and retain someone to help you set all of this up for you FROM DAY ONE!

 Because sales and marketing are: